TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.15.md

 ---

-about whom, when I was at Jerusalem, the chief priests and the elders of the Jews informed [me], asking for sentence against him.
+about whom, when I was at Jerusalem, the chief priests and the elders of the Jews informed me, asking for a sentence against him.